Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 ## Slots

-### Helper-Text
+### Helper Text Slot

-The `helper-text` slot allows you to use rich content as the text area's helper text.
+The `helper-text` slot allows you to use rich content as the Text Area's helper text.

 ```html preview
 <vwc-text-area label="Description">